Stressed Lady

 What Exactly Is Ransomware?

-Ransomware is simply one of the many types of malware infection (we’ve talked broadly about those here).
+Ransomware is simply one of the many types of malware infection.
 But unlike typical malware, which likes to stay under the radar, ransomware makes itself known fairly quickly.
 If your systems have been infected with ransomware, your computer will suddenly freeze up, followed by a locked screen, displaying a message similar to the one above.
 The wording will differ depending on who’s behind the attack and what they want from you, but typically, it will be a demand for money, in exchange for access to your files again.
 The amount demanded is rarely under £100, and can sometimes climb above £1000.
 The threats may also vary between ‘we’ll delete all of your information’ to ‘we’ll post it all over the web’ – which in this day and age is just as much of a risk.
 You could try restarting your system or even installing a new hard drive – the message won’t go away.
 Ransomware isn’t just limited to your computer systems either, your mobile and tablet devices are just as susceptible to ransomware infection, resulting in a completely locked down and useless device.

 What Happens If I Pay The Ransomware?